sean-olson/api-another-todo-service-in-php/README.md

 #### 2. Load the Code Files into Server Environment
-Implementations may differ significantly, but to get up and running quickly just copy the contents of the `/src` folder into the `DocumentRoot`, as configured in your instance of Apache (see the `httpd.conf` file).
+Implementations may differ significantly, but to get up and running quickly just copy the contents of the `/src` folder into the `DocumentRoot` of your Apache Server, as configured in your instance (see the `httpd.conf` file).

 #### 3. Setup the Database
 The API depends on the MySQL database to function.
 Setup is a simple three-step process.

-1. Create a database for your ToDo project, named *db_todo*.
+1. Create a database for your To-Do project, named *db_todo*.

-2. Create the database table and view by running the two scripts in the `SQL/` directory of the project folder in your MySQL SQL window.
-Execute the scripts in order.
+2. Create the database table and view by running the two scripts in the `SQL/` directory of the project folder, running each script in your installed instance of MySQL.
+Make sure to execute the scripts in order.

-    - `1_tbl_todo_items.sql` will create a database table, *tbl_todo_items* where the API stores the ToDo items
+    - `1_tbl_todo_items.sql` will create a database table, *tbl_todo_items* where the API stores the to-do items
-    - `2_vw_todo_items.sql` will create a database view, *vw_todo_ietms*  that provides a filtered view of the of the *tbl_todo_items* eliminating the deleted todo items.
+    - `2_vw_todo_items.sql` will create a database view, *vw_todo_ietms*  that provides a filtered view of the of the *tbl_todo_items* eliminating the deleted to-do items.

 3. Set the DB credentials in the `todo.ini` file.